 Business credit cards can give you access to quick capital for one-off expenses, but be cautious when taking this route.
 If your card comes attached to a line of credit, you can use it as a stop-gap mechanism to cover a brief cash shortfall, but be aware that interest rates tend to be high.

 Often, it might be better for your business to get a loan for capital expenses.
-Alternative lenders generally offer longer-term loans and accept a myriad of different payment methods, which make these loans an attractive option rather than charging these one-off expenses.
+Alternative business lenders generally offer longer-term loans.
+They also accept a myriad of different payment methods as well.
+Those factors an more make these loans an attractive option rather than charging these one-off expenses.

 The bottom line is: If you apply the same discipline and responsibility to credit card management as you do the rest of your business, you should be in good shape to not only sustain your business, but to grow and continue to be profitable.